• Skip to main content

 Instructions

 • Start the gravy.
-Heat a tablespoon of olive oil in a small sauce pot over medium high heat until shimmering.
-Add the onions and a pinch of salt and toss to coat in the fat.
-Sautee, stirring occasionally, until the onions are soft and golden brown, about 20 minutes.
-Add broth, a tablespoon at a time, as needed to keep the onions moist and to prevent scalding.
+Heat one tablespoon of butter and the olive oil l in a 2-quart saucepan over medium high heat until the butter melts then foams.
+Add the onions and a pinch of salt, then toss to coat in the fat.
+Saute, stirring occasionally, until the onions are soft and deeply golden brown, 20-25 minutes.
+If the pot gets too dry, add wine or broth in 1-2 teaspoon portions to keep the pot moist and prevent scalding.

-• Heat oven to 400°F. Line a baking sheet with parchment paper and spray with olive oil spray or rub with 1 tsp olive oil.
+• Heat the oven to 400°F. Line a baking sheet with parchment paper, then lightly mist with the parchment with olive oil spray (or brush with olive oil).

 • Transfer the baking sheet to the oven and bake 15-18 minuter, or until the meatballs are golden brown and the internal temperature reaches 165°F using an instant read thermometer.